Monday 10th May 2010

 In the meantime we really need as many boxes back as possible, even if they are damaged (there is a much better chance of them being effectively recycled through us than through most municipal recycling schemes).
-The boxes cost between 54p and 81p but just as importantly this is the biggest thing you can do to reduce the environmental impact of your veg delivery.
-Please fold your box flat by pushing the ends in so the bottom goes down (not up into the box) and leave it out for your vegman or lady to collect.
+This is the biggest thing you can do to reduce the environmental impact of your veg delivery.
+Please fold them up and leave them out for us to collect.
 We are also happy to take back plastic bags but would rather you added paper punnets to your compostable or paper waste.

 Winter has passed with barely a moan of excessive cauliflower, kale or cabbage.
 The optimist in me attributes this to a rising appreciation of the culinary possibilities of our indigenous winter greens, but experience tells me low temperatures and a resulting paucity of supply has more to do with it.
 The plants that survived are now stirring into life; it looks as if we will finally have plenty of greens through to the end of the season (early May).
 The normally dependable purple sprouting broccoli has suffered badly, shedding most if its leaves in a bid to survive the cold.
 Its absence has left a gaping hole in our planning, forcing us to import Italian and Spanish broccoli to keep some balance in the boxes.
 We have just started picking our purple sprouting broccoli in earnest and hope to get it in the boxes soon.

 Guy Watson from Riverford in Devon

 We are delivering as normal over Easter, so look out for your order on your usual day.